mroobit/untitled-sidescroller/README.md

 All artwork are rough stand-ins (I'm learning how to make pixel art alongside building the game).

 ## Licenses
 The code in this repository is licensed under the MIT License.
 Images in `imgs` and `documentation` are not currently licensed.
 Font is being used in compliance with OFL (a copy of which is in the `fonts` directory).
+The Ebitengine logo was made by Hajime Hoshi and is licensed under the Creative Commons Attribution-NoDerivatives 4.0 license.

 ## Minimum Demo
 - [x] Modes for Load, Main Menu, World Map, and Playable Level